play-co/adventuremap/settings.md

 The node settings control how the nodes -which represent levels- are actually displayed.
 There's a list of images for the node and there's a `itemCtors` object, each key can match a tag and the value is a view constructor.
-When the node has the tag the an istance of the view is created and displayed at the node.
+When the node has the tag the an instance of the view is created and displayed at the node.

 ### Data structure

- + `nodes {array}` ---A list of objects with node image information whith the following structure:
+ + `nodes {array}` ---A list of objects with node image information with the following structure:
   + `image {string}` ---The path and filename of the image.
   + `width {number}` ---The width of the image.
   + `height {number}` ---The height of the image.